-3.1.1.
-Theoretical framework about informal institutions and wellbeing
+3.1.
+Theoretical framework about informal institutions and well-being

-The concept of wellbeing is widely discussed in economics as well as other social sciences.
-There is volume of empirical as well as theoretical studies which discuss the impact of socio-demographic and socio-economic factors on individual wellbeing.
-Similarly some studies highlight other determinants of wellbeing such as religiosity, spirituality, morality and ethics.
-However, institutions also have a role in determining the wellbeing of people.
-This role of institution in wellbeing is studied in institutional economics.
-Research on institutions and wellbeing relationship is developed by Douglas North, the founder of institutional school.
+The concept of well-being is widely discussed in economics as well as other social sciences.
+There is volume of empirical as well as theoretical studies which discuss the impact of socio-demographic and socio-economic factors on individual well-being.
+Similarly, some studies highlight other determinants of well-being such as religiosity, spirituality, morality and ethics.
+However, institutions also have a role in determining the well-being of people.
+This role of institutions in well-being is studied in institutional economics.
+Research on institutions and well-being relationship is developed by Douglas North, the founder of institutional school.
 According to North (1990, 1991) institutions are the humanly devised constraints that structure political, economic and social interaction.
-The literature highlights and discusses different socio political phenomena as informal institutions.
+The literature highlights and discusses different socio-political phenomenon as informal institutions.
 The concept has been used to identify different facets of personal networks, traditional culture, civil society and a variety of judicial, bureaucratic and legislative norms.

-3.1.2.
-Link between informal institutions and wellbeing
+3.1.1 Link between informal institutions and well-being

-Over the time, theoretical relationship between institutions and wellbeing and the effect of institutions on wellbeing has got rapid importance in economics and psychological literature.
-The impact of institution on wellbeing is captured through trust on institutions.
-Trust is defined differently in different fields.
-Blomqvist (1997), in a study highlighted the definitions of trust presented in the field of economics, philosophy and psychology.
-Following definitions of economist and psychologists about trust are taking from Blomqvist (1997).
-According to Rotter (1967) "An expectancy held by an individual or a group that the word, promise, verbal or written statement of another individual or group can be relied upon".
+Over the time, theoretical relationship between institutions and well-being and the effects of institutions on well-being has got rapid importance in economics and psychological literature.
+The impact of institutions on well-being is captured through trust on institutions.
+Trust is defined differently in various fields.
+Blomquist (1997), in a study highlighted the definitions of trust presented in the field of economics, philosophy and psychology.
+Following definitions of economists and psychologists about trust are taking from Blomquist (1997).
+According to Rotter (1967) "An expectancy held by an individual or a group that the word or promise, verbal or written statement of another individual or group can be relied upon".
 Sabel (1990) concluded that "The mutual confidence that no party to an exchange will exploit the other's vulnerability".
 The advantage of trust is that it reduces time and money cost of a transaction, hence individuals in a society enjoy more goods and services with low level of expenditure.
 Hence, trust is a capital and asset of society and bears the characteristic of public good.
-Higher is this capital, higher is the wellbeing of people in a society.
-This is the reason that in our research we examine trust on formal and informal institutions as an indicator of wellbeing.
-We know that formal institutions include media, government, non-governmental organizations, defense institutions, public and private schools, public and private hospitals, and international organizations such as U.N.O, judicial institutions hygiene institutions and religious organizations while Informal institutions include family, neighbor, mosques, religious or spiritual leaders, and strangers.
-We assume that societies having high level of trust on institutions such as government, judiciary are likely to be more prosperous and happy than societies having lower level of trust.
+Higher is this capital, higher is the well-being of people in a society.
+This is the reason that in our research we examine trust on formal and informal institutions as an indicator of well-being.
+We know that formal institutions include media, government, non-governmental organizations, defense institutions, public and private schools, public and private hospitals, and international organizations such as U.N.O, judicial institutions, hygiene institutions and religious organizations while Informal institutions include family, neighbor, mosques, religious or spiritual leaders, and strangers.
+We assume that societies having high level of trust on institutions such as government, judiciary are likely to be more prosperous and happier than societies having lower level of trust.
 The opportunities of investment and innovation are higher as transactions costs are lower in such type of societies.
-Likewise, provision of goods and services such as better quality products from the markets and justice and peace from courts and police is easy and people make optimal and long term decisions about investment in such societies.
-Similarly, when people trust on informal institutions they get different goods and services such as peace, respect, security, dignity, hospitality, money and time help at the time of emergency, free labor, free advice/consultancy, free sharing of intergenerational experiences, which enhance their happiness and save money and reduce time cost.
+Likewise, provision of goods and services such as better-quality products from the markets and justice and peace from courts and police respectively is easy, people make optimal and long-term decisions about investment in such societies.
+Similarly, when people trust on informal institutions they get different goods and services such as peace, respect, security, dignity, hospitality, money and timely help at the time of emergency, free labor, free advice/consultancy, free sharing of intergenerational experiences, which enhance their happiness and save money and reduce time cost.